2 Florida elementary teachers accused of stumbling into wrong house after drinking, shooting resident - NewsBreak

 Sheriff Flowers said that the two men apparently thought they were at the home of a woman they had visited several hours earlier.

-“Mr. Hallback went in and got back in the bed he thought was the young lady’s bed, but it was actually the couple’s bed,” Sheriff Flowers said of Akkua Hallback, 27, one of the teachers involved in the incident.
+“Mr. Hallback went in and got back in the bed he thought was the young lady’s bed, but it was actually the couple’s bed,” Sheriff Flowers said of Akkua Hallback, 27, one of the teachers involved in the incident.1 suspect arrested, 2 others on the run in Luther, wanted by Oklahoma County Sheriff’s Office for multiple charges

 The arrest report says Darius Cohen, the other teacher, got into a scuffle with the male occupant while outside.
 The report says Cohen chased him and fired four shots, striking him once in the back.